 Though we eat more than we actually need thanks to the abundance of convenient foods available to us.
 We work more, leaving less time for exercise.
 Plus, when we fall of the wagon, the gym just doesn't seem so exciting any more!
-(You'll find our tips to boost your motivation right here).
+(Read our other blog and you'll find our tips to boost your motivation).

 Throw in the tendency for much larger portion sizes than we’d make for ourselves at home and it’s easy to be quickly thrown off balance when trying to keep tabs on how many calories we’re eating.

 It’ not just a case of getting our calories from food.
 We’re also ignoring those we quaff, in the form of wine (one glass containing up to 250 calories), fruit juices packed with sugar and that daily coffee to get us going in the morning (we won’t mention the whipped cream and caramel syrup… you get the picture).